wrightdylan/advent-of-code-2025/README.md

 2. It took a few optimisations to get day 3 part 2 to single digit ms.
 3. Solutions should be run in both development and release profiles to see timing differences.
 4. Day 4 part 2 was a tough one to run in parallel.
+5. Day 5 initially required 4.9TB of RAM.
+Fortunately there was another data structure to the rescue.